Trump Administration Eases Regulation Of Methane Leaks On Public Lands

 Environmental groups criticized the Trump administration rollback.
 "More methane waste will harm our air and water and have significant public health impacts," said Jamie Williams, president of The Wilderness Society, in a statement.

-A group of state attorneys general also threatened a legal challenge, calling Interior's proposal "a shocking abdication of the Secretary's fundamental fiscal and environmental stewardship responsibilities over our public lands."
+A group of state attorneys general called Interior's new rule "a shocking abdication of the Secretary's fundamental fiscal and environmental stewardship responsibilities over our public lands."
+California's Xavier Becerra announced a legal challenge.

+#BREAKING: We just sued Trump Administration for its unlawful attempt to repeal the @BLMNational #Methane Rule.— Xavier Becerra (@AGBecerra) September 18, 2018

+We’ve sued the Admin before over the illegal delay and suspension of this rule and will continue holding them accountable for the sake of our people and planet. pic.twitter.com/JAPtLXq2ny

-The methane proposal is the latest in a series of moves meant to undercut President Obama's signature moves to address climate change.
+The methane rollback is the latest in a series of moves meant to undercut President Obama's signature regulations to address climate change.
 This year President Trump has also announced proposals to ease carbon emissions limits for power plants, and fuel economy standards for cars and trucks.

-Note: An earlier version of this story incorrectly called the administration's methane rollback a proposal.
-It is a final rule.